 AmeriCorps is often referred to as the domestic version of the Peace Corps.
-AmeriCorps connects individuals and organizations committed to using national service to address community needs.
+The program connects organizations with individuals who are committed to addressing community needs.
 AmeriCorps New York members serve throughout the Empire State and many receive benefits such as a living allowance, health care coverage, and child care assistance.
-Also, after successfully completing a term of service, an AmeriCorps member becomes eligible to receive an education award which can be used to pay for higher education expenses, including loans, and, in some cases, for the educational expenses of children or grandchildren.
+Also, after successfully completing a term of service, an AmeriCorps member earns an education award which can be used to pay for higher education expenses including loans, and, in some cases, the higher education expenses of children or grandchildren.

 The following types of organizations are eligible to apply for AmeriCorps New York funding:

 - Not-for-profit or community-based organization (must be 501(c)(3))

 - Public agency

 - Local government

 - Labor organization